-C. The LLM Academic Standing Committee shall be appointed by the dean and consist of an associate dean and 3 members of the resident faculty.
-The assistant dean will serve on the Committee as an ex officio member.
+C. The LL.M.
+Academic Standing Committee shall be appointed by the Dean and consist of an Associate Dean and 3 members of the resident faculty.
+The Director will serve on the Committee as an ex officio member.

 A. Leave of Absence

 If a student is currently unable to continue the study of law, an Associate Dean may grant the student a leave of absence for up to one year.
 The student must request a leave of absence by writing a letter to the Associate Dean specifying the reason for the requested leave and the anticipated return date.
 A student granted a leave of absence is entitled to return to the Law School's LL.M. program at the end of the term of the leave without reapplying for admission.
 A leave of absence will be granted to a student during the first semester of study in the LL.M. program only under extraordinary circumstances.

 A student who wishes to withdraw from the Law School's LL.M.
 Program must file a written request to do so and obtain permission from an Associate Dean.
 No student may withdraw after the examination period begins or while consideration of his or her academic standing is pending.
 A student who withdraws from the Law School's LL.M.
 Program must reapply for admission to the LL.M. program if he or she wishes to return.

 Regulation X of the Rules and Regulations for the J.D.
 Program shall apply.

 Regulations XI of the Rules and Regulations for the J.D.
 Program shall apply.